GoogleCloudPlatform/eventarc-samples/publish-events/channel/README.md

 gcloud config set project PROJECT_ID
 ```

-## Create a channel, a service and a trigger
+## Create a channel, a service, and a trigger

 Run [setup.sh](setup.sh) to do create a channel to publish events to, to deploy a Cloud
 Run service to receive events and to create a trigger to connect channel to the